Updated July 29, 2023

 A Data Warehouse is an environment where essential data from multiple sources is stored under a single schema.
 It usually contains historical data derived from transaction data.
 Data Mining is used to extract useful information and patterns from data.
 Data mining can be carried out with any traditional database, but since a data warehouse contains quality data, it is good to have data mining over the data warehouse system.
 Data Mining supports knowledge discovery by finding hidden patterns and associations, constructing analytical models, and performing classification and prediction.

-Let us understand the Difference between Data Warehousing and Data Mining in detailed
+Let us understand the Difference between Data Warehousing and Data Mining in detail.

-- Subject Oriented: A data warehouse is subject oriented as it provides knowledge around a subject rather than the organization’s ongoing operations.
-These subjects can be a product, customers, suppliers, sales, revenue, etc. A data warehouse focuses on modeling and analysis of data for decision making.
+- Subject-Oriented: A data warehouse is subject-oriented as it provides knowledge around a subject rather than the organization’s ongoing operations.
+These subjects include a product, customers, suppliers, sales, revenue, etc. A data warehouse focuses on modeling and analysis of data for decision-making.

 - Integrated: A data warehouse is constructed by combining data from heterogeneous sources such as relational databases, flat files, etc.

-- Time-Variant: The data present in data warehouse provides information with respect to a particular time period.
+- Time-Variant: The data in the data warehouse provides information concerning a particular period.

 - Consistent and quality data